 Only those scheduled to attend classes at least 24 hours each month will receive reimbursement for transportation.
-Non-exempt ABAWD individuals who attend class less than 20 hours a week are required to participate in another activity to meet the 20-hour participation requirement.

 The SNAP E&T Worker must refer individuals to the appropriate program, such as ABE, GED, or post-secondary, and must monitor progress on a monthly basis.
 A time sheet, DFA-TS-12, must be completed for each month's participation and signed by each service provider.
 The SNAP E&T Worker must also work with participants to help eliminate barriers to participation by making referrals to other services available in the community.
 The SNAP E&T Worker must work with each service provider to determine the level of progress being made.
 If satisfactory progress is not made the client may be subject to a penalty.
 See Section 13.6.